Weight-Space Linear Recurrent Neural Networks: Abstract

 \section{Abstract}

-We introduce WARP (\textbf{W}eight-space \textbf{A}daptive \textbf{R}ecurrent \textbf{P}rediction), a simple yet powerful framework that unifies weight-space learning with linear recurrence to redefine sequence modeling.
-Unlike conventional recurrent neural networks (RNNs) which collapse temporal dynamics into fixed-dimensional hidden states, WARP explicitly parametrizes the hidden state as the weights of a distinct root neural network.
-This formulation promotes higher-resolution memory, gradient-free adaptation at test-time, and seamless integration of domain-specific physical priors.
-Empirical validation shows that WARP matches or surpasses state-of-the-art baselines on diverse classification tasks, spanning synthetic benchmarks to real-world datasets.
-Furthermore, extensive experiments across sequential image completion, dynamical system reconstruction, and multivariate time series forecasting demonstrate its expressiveness and generalization capabilities.
-Critically, WARP’s weight trajectories offer valuable insights into the model’s inner workings.
+We introduce WARP (\textbf{W}eight-space \textbf{A}daptive \textbf{R}ecurrent \textbf{P}rediction), a simple yet powerful model that unifies weight-space learning with linear recurrence to redefine sequence modeling.
+Unlike conventional recurrent neural networks (RNNs) which collapse temporal dynamics into fixed-dimensional hidden states, WARP explicitly parametrizes its hidden state as the weights and biases of a distinct auxiliary neural network, and uses input differences to drive its recurrence.
+This brain-inspired formulation enables efficient gradient-free adaptation of the auxiliary network at test-time, in-context learning abilities, and seamless integration of domain-specific physical priors.
+Empirical validation shows that WARP matches or surpasses state-of-the-art baselines on diverse classification tasks, featuring in the top three in 4 out of 6 real-world challenging datasets.
+Furthermore, extensive experiments across sequential image completion, multivariate time series forecasting, and dynamical system reconstruction demonstrate its expressiveness and generalisation capabilities.
+Remarkably, a physics-informed variant of our model outperforms the next best model by more than 10x.
 Ablation studies confirm the architectural necessity of key components, solidifying weight-space linear RNNs as a transformative paradigm for adaptive machine intelligence.